FREQUENTLY ASKED QUESTIONS

 What safety protocols are in place for the OVA in-person learning labs?

-We will be implementing additional measures to clean and sanitize the labs.
-Students and staff will have to follow the district’s safety protocols including wearing a mask and social distancing.
+We will follow all Oakland County Health Department mandates along with the district and will be implementing additional measures to clean and sanitize the labs.
+Students and staff will have to follow the district’s safety protocols.

 If the seated schools are sent home because of the progression of the virus, will students from the seated schools be following the OVA curriculum or would their seated classroom teachers facilitate learning?